How does the quality of lighting (CRI) affect people as they age ?

-The quality of lighting, including Color Rendering Index (CRI), can have a notable impact on individuals as they age.
-Here's how it affects people in the aging process:
+The quality of lighting, including Colour Rendering Index (CRI), can have a notable impact on individuals as they age.
+Here's how it affects people in the ageing process:

 -